 The last statue of a woman to find a permanent place in the Capitol building was Rosa Parks in 2013.

-O’Connor would be the first person to have a statue built and placed in the Capitol in her honor in her lifetime.
+O’Connor died in December 2023, before she could become the first person to have a statue built and placed in the Capitol in her honor in her lifetime.
 The Joint Committee of Congress on the Library will decide where the statues are placed, prioritizing areas near the Old Supreme Court Chamber.
 The cost of each cannot exceed $500,000, according to the legislation text.
 Frankel said the committee has two years to obtain the statues, in an artist selection process that includes candidates from underrepresented demographic groups.

 The art collection in the Capitol — which includes 162 sculptures, some of which include multiple figures, according to the Architect of the Capitol — has sparked controversy in recent years.
 In 2020, the House voted 305 to 113 to pass legislation removing statues of Confederate figures and leaders from the building.
 The dissenters, all Republicans, argued that states should retain the right to decide which statues to contribute to the National Statuary Hall.
 The bill failed to receive enough Republican support in the Senate and some of the contested statues remain, including known slavery defenders and segregationists.
 Some states decided on their own accord to replace their contributions to Statuary Hall, which contains 100 statues, two from each state.
 Mississippi, for example, opted to remove the statue of Confederate General Robert E. Lee and replace it with one of Barbara Johns, a civil rights activist.

 Republican Sens.
 Susan Collins of Maine and Lisa Murkowski of Alaska praised the new legislation.
 Murkowski said the two Supreme Court justices each “made a mark on American history,” and Collins added that the women deserve “fitting tributes to their invaluable contributions to our country.”